 Phew, that’s it!
 There are many other free tools from Google but these ones are my top-pick for 2019 so that you can stop fighting with apps and doing redundant work.

-So tell me, which of these are you using already, and which ones will you start using going forward?
+So tell me, which of these are you using already, and which personal branding tools will you start using going forward?